Floating Static Bands – Static Electricity Experiment

 Floating Static Bands

-Using a little static electricity and some practice, you'll cause objects to float in midair.
+With a little static electricity and some practice, you can make everyday objects float in midair.
+It sounds like magic, but it’s actually science.

 - Lightweight, plastic grocery bag